Sachin-005/Graphixcel-Excel-Data-Analysis-Application/README.md

 - 📱 **Mobile Responsive**: Works perfectly on all devices
 - 🎯 **User-friendly**: Intuitive interface with drag-and-drop functionality

-## Screenshots

-The application features a modern, professional interface with:
-- Clean navigation bar with branding
-- Hero section with gradient background
-- Card-based layout for file upload and graph generation
-- Professional color scheme and typography
-- Responsive design for all screen sizes

 ## Installation & Setup

 ### Prerequisites